Make Sure You're Unsure: A Framework for Verifying Probabilistic Specifications: Experiments

 \subsection{Distributionally Robust OOD Detection}

-\paragraph{Verification Task:} We bound the largest softmax probability across all labels for OOD inputs over noisy perturbations of the input where the noise is drawn from a family of distributions with only two constraints for each $p \in \Pcal_{noise}$: $\omega \in [-\epsilon, \epsilon] \text{ with prob. } 1., \displaystyle\ExP{\exp\br{\omega t}}{\omega \sim p} \leq \exp\br{\frac{\sigma^2 t^2}{2}}$, for given constraints $\epsilon, \sigma > 0$.
-The first constraint corresponds to a restriction on the support of the noise distribution and the second constraint corresponds to requiring that the noise distribution is sub-Gaussian with parameter $\sigma$.
-We note that no prior verification methods, to the best of our knowledge, address this setting.
-Thus, as a baseline, we use verification methods that only use the support of the distribution and perform verification with respect to worst-case noise realizations within these bounds.
+\paragraph{Verification Task.} We bound the largest softmax probability across all labels for OOD inputs over noisy perturbations of the input where the noise is drawn from a family of distributions with only two constraints for each $p \in \Pcal_{noise}$: $\omega \in [-\epsilon, \epsilon] \text{ with prob. } 1, \ExP{\exp\br{\omega t}}{\omega \sim p} \leq \exp\br{\sigma^2 t^2/2}$, for given constraints $\epsilon, \sigma > 0$.
+The first constraint corresponds to a restriction on the support of the noise distribution, and the second constraint requires that the noise distribution is sub-Gaussian with parameter $\sigma$.
+We note that no prior verification method, to the best of our knowledge, addresses this setting.
+Thus, as a baseline, we use methods that only use the support of the distribution and perform verification with respect to worst-case noise realizations within these bounds.

-\paragraph{Method:} We use networks trained in the same manner as section \ref{sec:experiments_ood}.
-We use the our framework with multipliers $\lambda_k\br{x}=\theta_k^Tx$ for $k > 1$ and linear-exponential multipliers for the input layer: $\lambda_1\br{x} = \theta_1^T x + \exp\br{\gamma_1^Tx + \kappa_1}.$ As baselines, we consider a deterministic functional Lagrangian setting with linear multipliers (as in section \ref{sec:experiments_ood}) that only uses the bounds on the support of the noise distribution $(-\epsilon, \epsilon)$ and an LP-BP baseline that uses the same information.
-The inner maximization of $g_k$ for $K-1 \geq k \geq 2$ can be done in closed form and we use the approach described in propositions \ref{prop:linexp} to solve $\max g_0, \max g_1$ and \ref{thm:softmax} to solve $\max g_K$. \paragraph{Results:} The AUC curves are plotted in Figure \ref{fig:AUC_OOD_DIST}.
-The stochastic formulation with linear-exponential multipliers achieves higher guaranteed AUC, showing the value of accounting for the noise distribution, instead of relying only on bounds on the input noise.
-Computational costs here are similar to those from Section \ref{sec:experiments_ood}.
+\paragraph{Method.} We use a 3-layer CNN trained on MNIST with the approach from \cite{hein2019relu} (details in Appendix \ref{app:experimental_details_dist_ood}), and use functional multipliers of the form: $\lambda_k\br{x}=\theta_k^Tx$ for $k > 1$ and linear-exponential multipliers for the input layer: $\lambda_1\br{x} = \theta_1^T x + \exp\br{\gamma_1^Tx + \kappa_1}$ (method denoted by FL-LinExp).
+As baselines, we consider a functional Lagrangian setting with linear multipliers that only uses information about the expectation of the noise distribution (method denoted by FL-Lin), and a BP baseline that only uses information about the bounds on the support of the noise distribution $(-\epsilon, \epsilon)$ (activation bounds are computed using \citet{bunel2020efficient}).
+The inner maximization of $g_k$ for $K-1 \geq k \geq 2$ can be done in closed form and we use approaches described in Propositions \ref{prop:linexp} and \ref{thm:softmax} to respectively solve $\max g_0, \max g_1$ and $\max g_K$.
+We use $\epsilon=0.04, \sigma=0.1$.